-- Subject to section 128 of the Property Law Act 2007 (which in some cases requires a legal document about collateral goods which are not consumer goods to be sent) we may accelerate repayment of the loan and require you to pay the unpaid balance to us straight away (forthwith) if: - a.
+- 13 Subject to section 128 of the Property Law Act 2007 (which in some cases requires a legal document about collateral goods which are not consumer goods to be sent) we may accelerate repayment of the loan and require you to pay the unpaid balance to us straight away (forthwith) if: - a.
 Any goods included in the collateral are at risk; - b.
-You breach paragraph 0 above or paragraph 23, 27, or 0 below of these Operative terms; - c.
-You breach paragraphs 1a to 0 below of these Operative terms; - d.
+You breach paragraph 2e or 6 above or paragraph 19, 23, or 24 below of these Operative terms; - c.
+You breach paragraphs 21a to 21h below of these Operative terms; - d.
 You fail to pay any money for 5 working days after it is due or if you continue any other default for 9 working days after the posting of any notice of that default to you (or 5 working days if such notice is sent by electronic means). - e.
-We may call up that money even although the time for payment has not yet been reached. - It is your job to know what you owe the lender from time to time.
-We must disclose (give) information to you at least every 6 months.
-In spite of that, it is your responsibility to find out from us the amount of any default interest and default fee or credit fees you may have to pay from time to time and to pay them.
-For example, if you miss paying a regular instalment or if you do not pay some other money when it is due, default interest or default fees may be debited.
-It is your job to find out what the default interest and fees are and to pay them. - 16 If you disappear time will not run on your debt until we locate you again in New Zealand or in Australia.
+We may call up that money even although the time for payment has not yet been reached. - 14 If you disappear time will not run on your debt until we locate you again in New Zealand or in Australia.
+Pursuant to section 41 of the Limitation Act 2010, if you change your physical address without notifying us and: - a. you are then in default or subsequently fall into default; and - i. we are unable to locate you; or - ii. you live (whether permanently or not) in any other country, and - b. we subsequently locate you in New Zealand or in Australia, the limitation period shall begin on the date that we locate you in New Zealand or in Australia to the effect that that date will be:

-Pursuant to section 41 of the Limitation Act 2010, if you change your physical address without notifying us and: - a. you are then in default or subsequently fall into default; and - i. we are unable to locate you; or - ii. you live (whether permanently or not) in any other country, and - b. we subsequently locate you in New Zealand or in Australia, the limitation period shall begin on the date that we locate you in New Zealand or in Australia to the effect that that date will be: - c. the start date (under section 16(1) of the Limitation Act) for any claim we may make against you for interest accrued during the period from the time you change your address or leave New Zealand (whichever is the earlier if both apply); and - d. deemed to be the date of the act or omission on which the claim is based (under section 11 of the Limitation Act) with respect to default in repaying any principal repayments or parts of the unpaid balance which have fallen due from the time you change your address or leave New Zealand (whichever is the earlier if both apply).
+- c. the start date (under section 16(1) of the Limitation Act) for any claim we may make against you for interest accrued during the period from the time you change your address or leave New Zealand (whichever is the earlier if both apply); and - d. deemed to be the date of the act or omission on which the claim is based (under section 11 of the Limitation Act) with respect to default in repaying any principal repayments or parts of the unpaid balance which have fallen due from the time you change your address or leave New Zealand (whichever is the earlier if both apply).

-(WHAT DOES PARAGRAPH 16 MEAN?
-Paragraph 16 of these Operative terms is intended to prevent you from taking advantage of a gap in time in order not to pay.
+(WHAT DOES PARAGRAPH 14 MEAN?
+Paragraph 14 of these Operative terms is intended to prevent you from taking advantage of a gap in time in order not to pay.
 The Limitation Act states that generally if we do not sue you for unpaid interest or unpaid principal for 6 years after the interest or the principal amount falls due, then we lose our right to sue you for the debt.
 Section 41 allows us to agree that the 6 years does not run until another date.
 In this case, if you disappear and we cannot locate you but we find you again in New Zealand or in Australia, the six years will run from the time we locate you here or in Australia.)